Kaushik075/-Sales-Data-Analysis-using-Hadoop-and-Spark/README.md

-# Big Data Internship Project – Sales Data Analysis using Hadoop and Spark#
+# Big Data Analysis – Sales Data Analysis using Hadoop and Spark - Internship Project
 Welcome to the official GitHub repository for the Big Data Internship Task focused on processing and analyzing large-scale sales datasets using Apache Spark and PySpark.
 This internship project showcases a complete big data pipeline – from raw data processing to business insights – performed entirely in a distributed computing environment using Google Colab.

 # Project Objective